We are CLOSED for the 2019 season! We look forward to seeing you in 2020!

 Save time – download our waiver and minor consent form (under 18), then print and complete with signatures and bring with you.
 Minors require signature by parent or guardian.

 Have your own kayak or canoe and want to launch at Indian River Marina?
-There is a launch/parking fee of $10.
+There is a launch/parking fee of $10 per kayak or canoe.
 If you bring friends and they rent from us, the launch/parking fee for the first car is waived.
-Carpool and save!
+Carpool and save! *We reserve the right to limit the number of personal kayaks or canoes launched.

 About the different kayak styles